In last week’s article on spring cleaning your parenting toolbox, I discussed four ways we can detect parenting tools that need to be updated.

 desire is respectful cooperation at home, this repeating and repeating not only leads to frustrations on your part but it even more painful future awaits you.

 More about this next week.
 For now, please remember this: if you want your words to be heard by your children, for many children this will require a shift in your behavior.
 Many of us lead our parenting with words rather than action.
 This is a mistake.
 And one commonly sold to you on talk shows and magazines.
 Just test what is like turning things around.
 Instead, lead with your actions and let words follow.
 When you do this, your words will then take on meaning with your children.
 You won’t have to keep repeating yourself over and over.

 Let’s quickly make this concrete using the example above.

-Updated Parenting Tool #1: I will ask once, and give you a few minutes to pick up.
-If you don’t pick up, I will pick up for you without complaint but you lose all of it for 2 days.
+Updated Parenting Tool #1: I will ask once, and give you a few minutes to pick it up.
+If you don’t pick up, I will pick up you without complaint but you lose all of it in 2 days.
 No second chances.

 When you do this, you must follow with consistent action and you must ignore the drama that unfolds after you pick up the toys, or remote, or video, etc. into a bag for 2 days.
 Also, you take this action with no anger or frustration.

 You have explained the new rule, and now you simply honor it with quiet resolve.
 Then watch what happens over the next few weeks.
 You will find your words begin to have meaning, and your repetition drops dramatically.
 More ease and peace will follow.